amgoodfellow/nowsecure-jenkins-ci-plugin/README.md

 Then install it following [Jenkin's instructions](https://www.jenkins.io/doc/book/managing/plugins/#installing-a-plugin) on installing marketplace plugins.

-**NOTE:** Note: Current compatibility is limited to Windows and Linux running X64 architecture, or Mac with Apple Silicon.
+**NOTE:** Current compatibility is limited to Windows and Linux running X64 architecture, or Mac with Apple Silicon.
 In order for the extension to work, please make sure you are running on an appropriate worker node.

 ### Configuration